Creatives, educators & cultural professionals are being called to lead in response to today’s intersecting environmental & social challenges.

 2020 Tree TV Leitrim Dock Art Centre,

 2020 What is Ecoliteracy?
-For Dr Marilyn Lennon, Limerick School of Art & Design MA Space,
+For Dr Marilyn Lennon, Limerick School of Art & Design, MA Space,

 2020 Dublin IMMA -Breaking Cover Collective,